 Prevention, of course, is always better than cure.
 So follow these steps for staying safe this summer.

 Play it cool in loose, breathable clothing.
 Cotton and linen are ideal.
 Tight synthetic clothes like Lycra make it harder for your body to regulate your temperature, and make you prone to prickly heat.
 Wear light-coloured clothes that reflect light.

-Wear sunscreen on all exposed areas when you're out - don't forget the tips of your ears.
+Wear sunscreen on all exposed areas when you're out - don't forget your lips and the tips of your ears.
 Your scalp can get burnt too - wear a hat (ideally wide-brimmed) outside.
-And stay out of the sun from 11 am to 3 pm.
+And stay out of the sun from 11am to 3pm.

 When it's really hot outside, pull the curtains and shut the windows (ideally, light-coloured curtains that will reflect light and heat).